Guide · 7 Methods · Updated April 2026

 Method 1 (GSC) + Method 5 (internal links).
 Free, sufficient for most cases.

-500+ product pages not indexed
+Large product catalog not indexed

 Brand-new website launch